-Owners Harriet Roxburgh and chef Harry Peasnell (an Andrew McConnell alumni) have transformed the heritage-listed Imperial Chambers on the corner of Leake and Market streets into an airy, cheery space sitting pretty with whitewashed walls and blond timber.
-There’s a handsome terrazzo marble bench at the front, and custom-made furniture by Perth-and Adelaide-based designers Remington Matters dotting the room.
+Owners Harriet Roxburgh and chef Harry Peasnell (an Andrew McConnell alumni) have transformed the heritage-listed Imperial Chambers on the corner of Leake and Market streets into an airy space with whitewashed walls and blond timber.
+There’s a handsome terrazzo marble bench at the front, and custom-made furniture by Perth-via Adelaide designers Remington Matters throughout the space.
 A deli-style light-box menu gives the space a playful vibe.

 The size of the open kitchen speaks to a serious commitment to DIY.
-In it are two shiny ovens that bake Peggy’s two house breads: a white-sesame-seed sub (kind of like Bakers Delight, but better) and a 48-hour sourdough-focaccia-Turkish-bread hybrid that’s there to support rather than swamp the fillings.
+In it are two shiny ovens that bake Peggy’s two house breads: a white-sesame-seed sub (like a Bakers Delight roll, but better) and a 48-hour focaccia-Turkish-bread hybrid that supports rather than swamp the fillings.

-From 10am, the five-item core menu kicks in.
-Past highlights include a Cubano spiked with mojo spice (chilli, garlic and coriander, mostly), Peggy’s take on the continental roll, and a chicken-schnitzel sub.
-For vegetarians, options might range from an egg-salad number to fried-eggplant-and-spicy-sugo parm, both served on focaccia.
+In the morning, you can hook into a four-cheese toastie ramped up with kimchi salt or Peggy’s homage to the Sausage McMuffin.
+The five-item core menu kicks in later, which might feature a Cubano spiked with mojo spice (chilli, garlic and coriander), a house take on the continental roll, and a chicken-schnitzel sub.
+For vegetarians, options might range from an egg-salad number to a fried-eggplant-and-sugo parm.

-Golden chips are served through the day and are dusted with chicken salt and served with a neat Southern-style comeback-sauce.
-Beverage options include coffee by Community coffee as well as a bunch of soft drinks.
-Peggy’s is also fully licensed, which means booze when the spirit moves you.
+Golden chips are served through the day and are dusted with chicken salt and served with a Southern-style “comeback” sauce.
+To drink, there’s coffee by Perth roaster Community joining a tight selection of soft drinks.